artificialsolutions/tie-api-example-twilio-whatsapp/README.md

     ```

 ### Make the connector available via https
-When using ngrok, make the connector available via https:
+You can make your locally running connector available via https using ngrok as follows:

-1. Make sure your connector is available via https.
-When running locally you can for example use [ngrok](https://ngrok.com) for this.
-Run the connector on port 1337 by default.
+1. The connector runs on port 4337 by default, so execute the following command:
     ```
-    ngrok http 1337
+    ngrok http 4337
     ```
 2. Running the command above will display a public https URL, copy it, we will use it in the following steps.